fvwmorg/fvwmorg.github.io/Wiki/DefaultConfig/index.md

 There is already a more elaborate page on functions:
 <a href="/wiki/Config/Functions">Functions</a>

+The StartFunction can also be used an elegant autostart section.
+You can, e.g., add

+{% highlight fvwm %}
++ I Test (Init) exec conky
+{% endhighlight %}

+to start your standard conky right at startup.

 # Styles

 Styles are settings that, broadly speaking, influence everything that is